RohanDoshi2018/KhanAcademy/readme.md

 no node meets this criteria, the end user will be notified in the settings panel.

+####Future Development
 If I had more time:
-1) I would have optimized the data structures for faster node searching (e.g. hash tables).
+* I would have optimized the data structures for faster node searching (e.g. hash tables).
-2) I would have significantly improved the UI/UX visualization.
+* I would have significantly improved the UI/UX visualization.
-3) I would have built in a window pane to visualize data about specific nodes.
+* I would have built in a window pane to visualize data about specific nodes.
-4) I would allow for the dynamic creation of nodes with clicks on the screen, and build in the functionality to drag nodes as well.
+* I would allow for the dynamic creation of nodes with clicks on the screen, and build in the functionality to drag nodes as well.

-Credit
+####Credit
 The sigma.js library was used to help in the plotting of node and edge objects.